Terracoding/terracoding.github.com/_posts/2013-08-28-10-Tools-we-use-to-make-Distributed-Team-Working-Awesome.md

 ![Sprintly](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcS_tcBaLC6Exm8K8J803H-XCdnmXciIU880Bur6oZ0TdUwm1Ad9 "Sprintly")

-Sprintly is a beautifully designed Kanaban board app.
+Sprintly is a beautifully designed Kanban board app.
 We use it to manage our client or in-house software projects as part of our Agile development efforts.

 One of the philosophies behind Sprintly's design is that human's are bad at time estimation.
 So the app focuses on enhancing communication and integrating third party solutions, as oppose to focusing on story estimations.

 Because we love Sprintly, we developed an iPhone / iPad app for it.
 This makes it super easy and fast to add, and track stories: Sprintly in your pocket!

-We have also built a couple of workflow tool for Sprinty, which are available here.
+We have also built a couple of workflow tool for Sprintly, which are available here.

 ***3. [Sqwiggle](http://www.sqwiggle.com)***